We’re two months away from the huge new data regulation rollout. If your business is not yet prepared, then you best read this article, stat!

 - The process of how to notice a loss or breach of data, and the steps to take to report it

 Data minimization is one of the specifications of the GDPR.
 It is to ensure that your business only holds and processes information that is absolutely necessary for duties to be carried out.
 Irrelevant data that does not benefit your company in any way shouldn’t be kept (what’s the point?).
-Establish what needs to stay, and whether it’s better off erased or encrypted.
-Also ensure that unauthorized access is prevented by reviewing and restricting access to personal data to only those who do the actual processing.
+Establish what needs to stay and whether it’s better off erased or encrypted.
+Also, ensure that unauthorized access is prevented by reviewing and restricting access to personal data to only those who do the actual processing.

 Consent by default is no longer acceptable under the new regulation.
 Policies must be changed to comply with explicit consent requirements such as recognizing the age of consent in each member state.
 The GDPR asserts that children cannot give lawful consent, and the age when someone is no longer considered a child varies in different countries.
-For instance, Germany and the Netherlands state 16 as the default age where consent can be given, whereas countries such as the UK and Republic of Ireland are lowering it to 13.
+For instance, Germany and the Netherlands state 16 as the default age where consent can be given, whereas countries such as the UK and the Republic of Ireland are lowering it to 13.
 Ensure your data controllers and processors are aware of the different laws in different member states.

 Invest in a DPO

 For businesses where it is deemed not compulsory, it may still be worth investing in a DPO.
 Having one in the office ensures that there’s an expert on hand to provide information and training to employees across the business.
-If budget doesn’t allow for the new recruit, then appointing a staff member to be fully trained in GDPR compliance could be an alternative solution.
+If the budget doesn’t allow for the new recruit, then appointing a staff member to be fully trained in GDPR compliance could be an alternative solution.

 GDPR compliance is crucial to ensure your business is permitted to keep operating.
-The purpose of the GDPR is to protect the privacy of EU citizens, and to create a harmonized data protection regulation throughout the continent.
-Businesses who fail to comply not only risk the heavy financial penalties imposed by the GDPR, but also the loyalty of customers.
+The purpose of the GDPR is to protect the privacy of EU citizens and to create a harmonized data protection regulation throughout the continent.
+Businesses that fail to comply not only risk the heavy financial penalties imposed by the GDPR, but also the loyalty of customers.
 Put yourself in the shoes of a consumer — we’re all one in some way or another — and think about what kind of company you would place your loyalty to; a brand that wants to protect your privacy and is transparent about what they do with your personal data, or one that is rather nonchalant about it?

-For businesses who’ve already started the ball rolling, let us know if there are any steps you’ve taken that differ to the ones we’ve suggested.
+For businesses who’ve already started the ball rolling, let us know if there are any steps you’ve taken that differ from the ones we’ve suggested.
 Exchanging tips and info will only help us all become one step closer to full GDPR compliance.